Satharus/satharus.me/_posts/2020-06-26-writeup_pico18_bufferoverflow_1.md

 > Anyway since I’ve already written it, here it is.
 <!--more-->

 For those that don’t know, [PicoCTF](https://picoctf.com/) is a free cybersecurity CTF game targeted at middle and high school students.
-It has some really easy challenges that get harder as you progress.
+It has some really nice challenges that get harder as you progress, starting out with very easy ones.
 I always recommend it as a good starting point for CTFs.
 This specific challenge is a good starting point to start learning about buffer overflows and how to exploit them.

 If you don’t know what CTFs are, check out my article: [The Art of Cybersecurity (And how to get into it)](https://satharus.me/cybersecurity/2019/12/02/the_art_of_cybersecurity.html) for some starter info.